What to decide first

 You may have two separate claims:

 - State Claim (Negligence): Subject to the Oklahoma Tort Claims Act (GTCA).
-You MUST file a written notice within 1 year of the incident, or you are barred forever.
+State-law claims often require written notice within 1 year of the incident, and missing a notice deadline can make those claims time-barred.

 - Federal Claim (Civil Rights): Filed under 42 U.S.C. § 1983.
 This allows you to sue for constitutional violations and seek attorney fees.